grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

       Grafana Cloud performs some mapping on your OpenTelemetry logs:

-      - It tries to determine a `service_name` and uses it as a _Loki label_.
+      - It determines a `service_name`, and uses it as a _Loki label_.
-      - It saves some other OpenTelemetry attributes as labels, like:
+      - It stores some other OpenTelemetry attributes as labels, like:
           - deployment.environment (becomes `deployment_environment`)
           - service.instance.id (becomes `service_instance_id`)
-      - It saves some OpenTelemetry attributes as _Structured Metadata_, which are key-value pairs that can be attached to   log lines.
+      - It stores additional OpenTelemetry attributes as _Structured Metadata_, which are key-value pairs that are attached to log lines.

       For more information, see [the Loki documentation](https://grafana.com/docs/loki/latest/send-data/otel/).
     </details>

 1. Expand an individual log line by clicking on it.

-    Grafana Cloud captures the rich value of OpenTelemetry _resource attributes_ such as `host.name`, and `process.runtime.version`, by attaching them to each log line, replacing periods with underscores.
+    Grafana Cloud captures the rich value of OpenTelemetry _resource attributes_ such as `host.name`, and `deployment.environment`, by attaching them to each log line, replacing periods with underscores.

     This provides invaluable context when troubleshooting a problem: